heroseh/hcc/README.md

 ## What does it look like?

-Here is a vertex & fragment shader triangle sample:
+Here is a vertex & pixel shader triangle sample:
 ```c
 typedef struct Vertex Vertex;
 struct Vertex {